Holy Heathens and the Old Green Man

-Holy Heathens and the Old Green Man is an album by Waterson–Carthy.

-There is more instrumental accompaniment on this collection than on any previous Waterson–Carthy album.
-Tracks 13 and 16 could even be mistaken for the work of Brass Monkey.
-Despite the title, almost all the songs have a Christian flavour.
-"Diadem" has phrases which suggest that the figure being adored is some kind of "Green Man" rather than Christ.
+Holy Heathens and the Old Green Man is a 2006 album by English folk group Waterson:Carthy, also featuring the vocal group The Devil's Interval, released on Topic Records.
+It is a collection of seasonal songs, most having a Christian flavour ("Diadem" is unique in that it has phrases which suggest that the figure being adored is a Green Man rather than Christ).
 They have mostly avoided familiar carols, and even where the words as well-known, they have selected unfamiliar tunes.
-Running time 59 minutes 47 seconds.
-The album was recorded and released on the Topic Records label in 2006.
+There is more instrumental accompaniment on this collection than on any previous Waterson:Carthy album, notably containing brass arrangements influenced by Martin Carthy's work in the band Brass Monkey.